boscore/Documentation/BOSCoreTechnicalWhitePaper.md

 # Conclusion

-The goal of the BOS Network is to build an EOSIO ecosystem that supports more DApp and solve real-world problems through the usage of blockchain technology.
-From the perspective of the evolution of the blockchain, in addition to becoming the preferred base chain for DApps, the BOS Network aims to serve as a intermediary circulation chain for various heterogeneous chain coins or tokens, and as a "free port" in the blockchain world.
-The BOS Network comes from the community and will better develop through the joint eﬀorts of the community.
+BOSCore is a DPoS public chain dedicated to building a trusted business ecosystem with technology that covers one billion users.
+From the perspective of the evolution of blockchain, in addition to being the preferred public chain for commercial landing, BOSCore can also serve as a free circulation port for the world of blockchains.
+BOS comes from the community and will develop better under the maintenance of the community.

 # References